shubs/linkedin_to_neo4j/README.md

 # Why this ?

 You probably need to anyalize/monitor your linkedin network.
-I personnaly use this to have a better visualization of my network
+I personally use this to have a better visualization of my network
 ![graph](/images/graph.png)